ostcar/openslides-vote-service/README.md

 The Vote Service is part of the OpenSlides environments.
 It handles the votes for an electonic poll.

+The Vote Service consists of two components.
+The collector and the decrypter.
+Both components can be started together or separatly.

+The collector is part of the OpenSlides stack.
+It gets the instractions from the backend when to start or stop a poll.
+It collects the votes from the users, saves them and relay them to the backend at the end of the poll.

+The decrypter has access to the private cryptographic keys.
+It decryptes the votes from the users, valides them and in the end generates a singed list of all delivered votes.

+If the Vote Service is started with the environment varialbe `VOTE_MAIN_KEY` then it starts both components.
+In other case, it only starts the collector component and expects an external decrypt server.

 ## Install and Start